 Congruency and Symmetry

-In this lesson, we will learn congruence of 2-D shapes and the symmetry of 2-D shapes.
+In these lessons, we will learn congruence of 2-D shapes and the symmetry of 2-D shapes.
 This lesson is suitable for Grade 3 and Grade 4 kids.

 Congruence of 2-D Shapes